marcusgostasson/smartshop/README.md

 * Follow us on social media for recipe inspiration and exclusive deals:
     * Facebook: [link to Facebook page] (coming soon!)
     * Instagram: [link to Instagram page] (coming soon!)

-**Non-Privacy Related Information**

-This README file does not contain privacy-related information such as how the app collects or uses user data.
-Please create a separate privacy policy to inform users about how their data is handled.